 When we say Netherlands we immediately think about Amsterdam, windmills and tulips.
-It is very common to do that, but Netherlands is more than that.
+It is very common to do that, but Holland is more than that.
 It is a beautiful country with amazing scenery and very colourful and beautiful countryside.

 It is a pity when visiting Netherlands to not visit the countryside.
 Here the atmosphere is completely different than in big cities and gives you a better idea about the locals’ daily life.